luogen1996/RepAdapter/README.md

 - (2022/11/22) Release our RepAdapter project.

 ## Data Preparation
-We provide two ways for preparing the datasets:
+We provide two ways for preparing VTAB-1k:
 - Download the source datasets, please refer to [NOAH](https://github.com/ZhangYuanhan-AI/NOAH/#data-preparation).
-- We provide the prepared datasets, which can be download from [here]().
+- We provide the prepared datasets, which can be download from [here](https://1drv.ms/u/s!AmrFUyZ_lDVGinv8y53HX3_rLrpq?e=P5EN5G).

 After that, the file structure should look like:
 ```